-Citizens may register for email notification regarding Cankerworm and/or Adult Mosquito and/or Gypsy Moth control programs by visiting the Insect Control website.
+Citizens may register for email notification regarding Cankerworm and/or Adult Mosquito by visiting the Insect Control website.
 They can also register for telephone notification by calling 311 and leaving their name, address and phone number.
 Once registered, residents will receive automated phone or email notification identifying the area(s) of the City in which the Insect Control crews are intending to work, weather permitting.